-- A7 Review and update zones and overlays once a development contributions mechanism has been prepared or an infrastructure funding agreement has been reached for the Northern Growth Precinct and the South-Eastern Growth Precinct, in accordance with the proposed planning controls plan shown in Figure 27 and Figure 28 of Part 4 - Next Steps and Implementation of the Maffra Structure Plan 2022. - A8 Extend existing Development Plan Overlay 1 (DPO1) to include the area north of Sandy Creek Road (to be proposed Rural Living Zone 5 (RLZ5)) and remove DPO1 on areas within Precincts A-D of the Northern Growth Area and Precinct E of the South-Eastern Growth Precinct in accordance with the proposed planning controls plan shown in Figure 27 and Figure 28 of Part 4 - Next Steps and Implementation of the Maffra Structure Plan 2022. - A9 Apply a new Development Plan Overlay to Precincts A-D of the Northern Growth Area and Precinct E of the South-Eastern Growth Precinct to manage the delivery of future potential residential growth, and to implement the relevant objectives and strategies of the Maffra Structure Plan 2022.
+- A7 Review and update zones and overlays once a development contributions mechanism has been prepared or an infrastructure funding agreement has been reached for the Northern Growth Precinct and the South-Eastern Growth Precinct, in accordance with the proposed planning controls plan shown in Figure 27 and Figure 28 of Part 4 Next Steps and Implementation of the Maffra Structure Plan 2022. - A8 Revise the extent of Development Plan Overlay 1 (DPO1) within Precincts A-D of the Northern Growth Area, and explore the implementation of the Development Plan Overlay 1 (DPO1) in Precinct E of the South-Eastern Growth Precinct, in accordance with Figure 28: Proposed Overlay Plan of Part 4 - Next Steps and Implementation of the Maffra Structure Plan 2022. - A9 Apply a new Development Plan Overlay to Precincts A-D of the Northern Growth Area and Precinct E of the South-Eastern Growth Precinct to manage the delivery of future potential residential growth, and to implement the relevant objectives and strategies of the Maffra Structure Plan 2022.